 In 2014–15 the volume of Victoria's aquaculture production increased by 19 per cent (451 tonnes) to 2,870 tonnes.
 Salmonids, blue mussels and abalone accounted for 40 per cent, 35 per cent and 15 per cent respectively of this volume and 26 per cent, 15 per cent and 51 per cent respectively of the total value of Victorian aquaculture production in 2014–15.

-In 2010–11, the most recent year for which regional data are available, the total plantation area in the Warrnambool and South West region was approximately 191,000 hectares, comprised of approximately 121,900 hectares of hardwood plantations, 68,200 hectares of softwood plantations and 900 hectares of other plantations.
-In the Warrnambool and South West region, the main hardwood species planted is blue gum (Eucalyptus globulus) and the main softwood species planted is radiata pine (Pinus radiata).
+In 2014–15, the most recent year for which regional data are available, the total plantation area in the Warrnambool and South West region was 186,900 hectares, comprised of 119,700 hectares of hardwood plantations and 67,200 hectares of softwood plantations .
+The main hardwood species planted is blue gum (Eucalyptus globulus) and the main softwood species planted is radiata pine (Pinus radiata).

-In 2011, there were approximately 483,500 hectares of native forests in the Warrnambool and South West region, comprised mainly of Eucalypt medium open (179,100 hectares), Eucalypt medium woodland (167,000 hectares) and Eucalypt tall open (32,400 hectares) forest types.
-The majority of native forests are in nature conservation reserves (273,400 hectares), 106,600 hectares are private land, and 89,700 hectares are multiple-use public forest available for timber production.
+In 2011, there were 483,500 hectares of native forests in the Warrnambool and South West region, comprised mainly of Eucalypt medium open (179,100 hectares), Eucalypt medium woodland (167,000 hectares) and Eucalypt tall open (32,400 hectares) forest types.
+The majority of native forests were in nature conservation reserves (273,400 hectares), 106,600 hectares were privately owned and 89,700 hectares were in multiple-use public forests available for timber production.
 Major timber processing industries are located in Portland, Milltown and Colac.

 Area of native forest, by tenure, Warrnambool and South West regionSource: